hsigeman/findZX/README.md

     git clone https://github.com/hsigeman/findZX.git
     cd findZX # Go to directory

 ### Use conda to install the needed software.
-There are two ways to do this:

-#### Option 1 (recommended): Create a minimal conda environment and install software automatically through findZX
+#### Create a minimal conda environment and install software automatically through findZX

 Enter this code to create a minimal conda environment:

-    conda create -n snakemake_basic -c conda-forge -c bioconda python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.15.3
+    conda create -n findZX -c conda-forge -c bioconda python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.15.3

-*-n* specifies the name of the conda environment (snakemake_basic).
+*-n* specifies the name of the conda environment (findZX).
 This can be changed to another string.

 *-c* specifies the needed conda channels